 What month is best to plant grass seed?

-It's best to sow grass seed in the late summer to early/mid Autumn.
+If you're looking to sow some grass seeds in the UK, listen up - the perfect time to get started is in late summer to early/mid Autumn.

 Is heavy rain bad for grass seed?